the-harpia-io/harpia-docs/docs/incoming-integrations/api-rest.md

 ```

 Notes:
-- `name` – Name of your notification
+- `alert_name` – Name of your notification
-- `severity` – severity of your notification.
+- `alert_severity` – severity of your notification.
 Possible values are – ok, information, warning, critical, unknown, urgent
 - `source` – unique name of the integration
 - `object` – hostname or some other identifier to show where your service is running
-- `output` – additional output when notification is triggered
+- `notification_output` – additional output when notification is triggered
-- `extra_tags` – you can create your own additional fields which you can see in Harp once notification will be
+- `additional_fields` – you can create your own additional fields which you can see in Harp once notification will be
-- `extra_urls` – you can add list of URLs to external systems which you will see directly in your alert
+- `additional_urls` – you can add list of URLs to external systems which you will see directly in your alert

 #### 3. You are good to go!
 Your API integration is completed, and you can start working with alerts in Harp